6 ways to celebrate Earth Day with your kids at home

 • Pine Tree: Pine trees don’t have leaves on them, and instead are covered in green tiny needles and drop a lot of pine cones.
 They’re very popular in Canada and can even make a delicious pine needle tea.
 Check out the recipe here.

-Take advantage of the beautiful weather and fresh air during this time of year, but remember to socially distance while taking your walk.
+Take advantage of the beautiful weather and fresh air during this time of year, but remember to socially distance while taking your walk and wear a mask.
 You can also use the Can Plant website to look for native plants in your region by plugging in your postal code.

 3. Live by the three R's